Last Updated on December 6, 2022

 How to develop a day trading strategy?

 - Finding a trading edge: The only way to find an edge is by researching the markets and brainstorming trading ideas.
-You can read financial publications and discuss with other traders for ideas.
+You can read financial publications and discuss them with other traders for ideas.

 - Converting the edge to a trading strategy: When you find a marked inefficiency that provides an edge you can exploit, the next thing is to formulate trading rules (for trade entry and exit).
 This converts it into a trading strategy.

 - Coding the strategy to a trading system: Now, you code your strategy into a trading algo.
+We strongly advise starting to learn one of the trading platforms.

-- Back-testing the trading system: You test your algo in past market data to see how it performs and if you need to optimize it.
+- Backtesting the trading system: You test your algo in past market data to see how it performs and if you need to optimize it.

 - Forward-testing it on a demo account: Deploy the system on a demo account to see how it performs in the current market condition.